eliseubatista99/Elideus-DotNet-Framework/ElideusDotNetFramework/ElideusDotNetFramework.Database/README.md

 # Elideus | DotNet Framework Database

-Database is a subpackage of the Elideus-DotNet-Framework, and specifies the basic operations of a database provider, which are:
+**Database** is a subpackage of the *Elideus-DotNet-Framework*, and defines the basic operations required for implementing a database provider.

+---

+## Core Operations

+The following methods are specified by this package and should be implemented by any custom database provider:

+- `CreateTableIfNotExists`
-- CreateTableIfNotExists: Created a table if it does not exists
+  Creates the database table if it doesn't already exist.

+- `GetAll`
-- GetAll: Retrieves all objects of type
+  Retrieves all records of the specified type.

-- GetById: Retrieves an object by the id
+- `GetById`
+  Retrieves a specific record by its ID.

+- `Add`
-- Add: Creates a new object
+  Inserts a new record into the database.

+- `Edit`
-- Edit: Updates an existing object
+  Updates an existing record.

-- Delete: Deletes an object by id
+- `Delete`
+  Removes a record by its ID.

+- `DeleteAll`
-- DeleteAll: Deletes all objects in the table.
+  Removes all records from the table.

+---

+This interface standardizes the structure of database operations, making it easier to manage and extend database providers consistently throughout the framework.